muxinc/examples/swift-spaces-real-time-app/README.md

 ## Getting Started

+You'll need to install the Spaces SDK in order to use the sample app.
+The SDK is available [here](https://github.com/muxinc/mux-spaces-sdk-swift-distribution).
+Installation instructions are available [here](https://www.notion.so/mux/External-Real-Time-Video-Getting-Started-Guide-for-iOS-6b06eaf12764462d9782868316665082#d0e14e10da944723adefd69064ca4a5e).

-The Spaces Swift SDK is available [here](https://github.com/muxinc/mux-spaces-sdk-swift-distribution).
-A step-by-step Getting Started guide that builds a simplified version of this example app can be found (here)[https://www.notion.so/mux/External-Real-Time-Video-Getting-Started-Guide-for-iOS-6b06eaf12764462d9782868316665082].
+A step-by-step Getting Started guide that builds a simplified version of this example app can be found [here](https://www.notion.so/mux/External-Real-Time-Video-Getting-Started-Guide-for-iOS-6b06eaf12764462d9782868316665082).

 ## Need help?